Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Trajectory.Straight.TargetSnapDistance` controls the maximum distance in cells from intended target the projectile can be at moment of detonation to make the projectile 'snap' on the intended target.
 Set to 0 to disable snapping.
   - `Trajectory.Straight.PassThrough` enables special case logic where the projectile does not detonate in contact with the target but instead travels up to a distance defined by `Trajectory.Straight.DetonationDistance`.
 Note that the firing angle of the projectile is adjusted with this in mind, making it fire straight ahead if the target is on same elevation.
   - `Trajectory.Straight.PassDetonate` enables extra detonations when the projectile is traveling.
     - `Trajectory.Straight.PassDetonateWarhead` defined the warhead detonated by `Trajectory.Straight.PassDetonate`, and `Trajectory.Straight.PassDetonateDamage` defined the damage caused by `Trajectory.Straight.PassDetonateWarhead`.
     - `Trajectory.Straight.PassDetonateDelay` controls the maximum value of the extra detonations timer.
 When the timer goes back to 0, it will detonate a warhead defined by `Trajectory.Straight.Warhead`.
     - `Trajectory.Straight.PassDetonateTimer` controls the initial value of the extra detonations timer.
 It can be set to a negative integer as initial delay.
-  - `Trajectory.Straight.PassDetonateLocal` controls whether the extra detonations are always at ground level.
+    - `Trajectory.Straight.PassDetonateLocal` controls whether `Trajectory.Straight.PassDetonateWarhead` and weapon's `Warhead` are always detonate at ground level.
+It will also no longer restrict vertical velocity of the projectile when using `Trajectory.Straight.ConfineAtHeight`.
   - `Trajectory.Straight.LeadTimeCalculate` controls whether the projectile need to calculate the lead time of the target when firing.
 Note that this will not affect the facing of the turret.
   - `Trajectory.Straight.OffsetCoord` controls the offsets of the target.
 Projectile will aim at this position to attack.
 It also supports `Inaccurate=yes` and `Trajectory.Straight.LeadTimeCalculate=true` on this basis.
     - `Trajectory.Straight.RotateCoord` controls whether to rotate the projectile's firing direction within the angle bisector of `Trajectory.Straight.OffsetCoord` according to the weapon's `Burst`.
 Set to 0 to disable this function.
     - `Trajectory.Straight.MirrorCoord` controls whether `Trajectory.Straight.OffsetCoord` need to mirror the lateral value to adapt to the current burst index.
 At the same time, the rotation direction calculated by `Trajectory.Straight.RotateCoord` will also be reversed, and the rotation angle between each adjacent projectile on each side will not change as a result.
     - `Trajectory.Straight.UseDisperseBurst` controls whether the calculation of `Trajectory.Straight.RotateCoord` is based on its superior's `Trajectory.Disperse.WeaponBurst` of the dispersed trajectory, rather than `Burst` of the weapon.
 If this value is not appropriate, it will result in unsatisfactory visual displays.
     - `Trajectory.Straight.AxisOfRotation` controls the rotation axis when calculating `Trajectory.Straight.RotateCoord`.
 The axis will rotates with the unit orientation or the vector that from target position to the source position.
   - `Trajectory.Straight.ProximityImpact` controls the initial proximity fuse times.
 When there are enough remaining times and the projectile approaches another valid target, it will detonate a warhead defined by `Trajectory.Straight.Warhead` on it.
 If the times is about to run out, it will also detonate itself at its location.
 This function can be cancelled by setting to 0.
 A negative integer means unlimited times.
 By the way, you can use the weapon's `Warhead` with low versus only to aim at the target, and use the `Trajectory.Straight.ProximityWarhead` to causing actual harm.
     - `Trajectory.Straight.ProximityWarhead` defined the warhead detonated by `Trajectory.Straight.ProximityImpact`, and `Trajectory.Straight.ProximityDamage` defined the damage caused by `Trajectory.Straight.ProximityWarhead`.
     - `Trajectory.Straight.ProximityRadius` controls the range of proximity fuse.
 Never counted units in the air.
 It can NOT be set as a negative integer.
     - `Trajectory.Straight.ProximityAllies` controls the damage ratio if the target of proximity fuse is ally.
 It will not detonate at allies by setting as 0.
 Note that this is not related to whether the warhead itself affect allies.
+    - `Trajectory.Straight.ProximityFlight` controls whether to count units in the air.
   - `Trajectory.Straight.ThroughVehicles` controls whether the projectile will not be obstructed by vehicles or aircrafts on the ground.
 When it is obstructed, it will be directly detonated at its location.
 If it still have `Trajectory.Straight.ProximityImpact` times, it will also detonate a `Trajectory.Straight.ProximityImpact` at the location of the obstacle.
   - `Trajectory.Straight.ThroughBuilding` controls whether the projectile will not be obstructed by buildings.
 When it is obstructed, it will be directly detonated at its location.
 If it still have `Trajectory.Straight.ProximityImpact` times, it will also detonate a `Trajectory.Straight.ProximityImpact` at the location of the obstacle.
   - `Trajectory.Straight.EdgeAttenuation` controls the edge attenuation ratio of projectile damage, includes `Trajectory.Straight.Damage`.
 Can NOT be set to a negative integer.